Infinity Ward is Developing “The Definitive Modern Warfare” That Starts “A New Chapter”

 “Determined.
 Bold.
 Relentless.
 Built by a team pushing every detail, every system, every moment to its limit.
 On behalf of everyone at [Infinity Ward], we’re proud of what we’ve been building and excited to finally start sharing it with you.”

 Infinity Ward wanting to work with a clean slate for a new Modern Warfare shouldn’t come as any surprise, considering how poorly-received 2023’s Modern Warfare 3 was.
-In our own review, we gave it a score of 5 out of 10, and noted that, despite its core gameplay feeling good, its campaign was a complete mess and its concept of Open Combat missions led to unimaginative and dreary experiences.
+In our own review, we gave it a score of 5 out of 10, noting that, despite its core gameplay feeling good, its campaign was a complete mess and its concept of Open Combat missions led to unimaginative and dreary experiences.